ITenthusiasm/custom-elements/src/Combobox/docs/select-enhancer.md

 });
 ```

 There's no limit to what you can do!
-For additional insight on this topic, see our [guide](./guides#custom-styling) on customizing the component's display.
+For additional insights, see our [guide](./guides/styling-the-combobox.md) on customizing the component's appearance.

 ## Attributes